buddhist-uni/buddhist-uni.github.io/_courses/form.md

 - [CBT] L.59
   - For example, this refers to the passage in *Common Buddhist Text* about Ven Vaṅgīsa which contains a poem in praise of the Buddha.
-  - To look up the passage, search the PDF or skim the Table of Contents for the reference number ("L.59").
+  - Go ahead and look up that passage now.
+Search the PDF or skim the Table of Contents for the given reference number ("L.59", in this case).

-This passage, for example, is on page 84 of the above pdf (note: page numbers differ in the printed editions).
+  - This passage is on page 84 of the above-linked pdf, for example, but the pages differ in different editions, so I'll stick to the reference numbers for the rest of this course.

 ### Part 1: The History of Buddhism